Measurement of the $\Lambda_c^+$ to $D^0$ production cross-section ratio in peripheral PbPb collisions: Analysis overview

 The reconstruction and selection efficiency $\effTrk$, for both \Lc and \Dz particles, is defined as:

 where $N_{\rm cand}^{\rm rec. \& sel.}$ are reconstructed \Dz and \Lc candidates passing the selection criteria within the simulation samples.
-Several sources of bias are considered for \effTrk.
-The first source is the tracking algorithm efficiency, defined as the efficiency to reconstruct a track.
+We recall that the samples are produced with the PYTHIA 8 hard processes embedded into generated MB EPOS events.
+Several sources of bias are considered for \effTrk due to the limitations of MC to fully model all the bias in the real detector's response.
+The first source is the tracking algorithm efficiency, defined as the efficiency to reconstruct a track, for which simulations are usually better than in data.
 Rather than directly measuring the tracking efficiency, the ratio of the efficiency between data and simulation is estimated using two $D^0$ calibration channels ($D^{0}\rightarrow K^{-}\pi^{+}$ and $D^{0} \rightarrow K^{-}\pi^{+}\pi^{-}\pi^{+}$).
 Their yields are evaluated in \PbPb data and simulation and the difference of their ratio from unity is encoded in a factor $k$.
 Results are given in Table~\ref{tab:Kfactor}.
 Other sources of systematic uncertainty are the \textit{ab-initio} assumptions on the \pt, $y$ and $N_c$ distributions, and correlation effects between these variables not accounted for with the embedding technique.
 To account for all these effects, an iterative method based on data is employed.
 In the first step, the raw (i.e not corrected for inefficiency) \pt, rapidity, and $N_c$ distributions are extracted from the data based on the signal extraction defined in Sec.~\ref{sec:signal}.
 In the second step, these distributions are corrected using the data-to-simulation tracking efficiency ($k$ factor) and the PID efficiency (\effPID) computed with the raw kinematic distributions reconstructed in the simulation.
 In the third step, the reconstructed distributions from the simulation are weighted using several iterations until they match the data as a function of \pt, $y$, and $N_c$ simultaneously.
 Finally, \effTrk is computed in step four.
 Steps two to four are repeated until \effTrk converges to a final value, which is the case after three iterations.